qokori/qokori/README.md

 - 👀 I’m interested in full stack and blender (★ ω ★)
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on a website
-- 📫 How to reach me TG: @qokori; Discord: qokori
+- 📫 How to reach me any social media - qokori
-- 😄 Pronouns: wtf im normal
+- 😄 Pronouns: he/him
 - ⚡ Fun fact: your anus can fit up to 5 racoons

 <!---